JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 **Simple Storage Solution - S3 (definition and main features)**:

 Storage solution used for:

 - Data Lakes
 - Back-Ups
 - Apps
 - Archive

 It has the following features:

+- Unique Access Points for large, shared datasets (with different restriction policies)

+-